 "It needs a lot of work."
 I replied, and twitched my nose, hoping to feint disinterest.
 Trouble was, inside I was screaming, gimme the keys.

 "Well, considering the attorneys are open to offers, and the market is slow around here, maybe I can put in a substantially lower bid to them," Roberto said, and set a salesman's false smile.

 The setting oozed perfection and ticked all my boxes, even if the house didn't.
-I wasn't keen on adverbs, not as a crime fiction writer, but his use of 'substantially' sounded good.
+I wasn't keen on adverbs, not as a crime fiction writer, if only because my editor red marked them for exclusion, but his use of 'substantially' sounded good.
 If only I hadn't needed to dump Steve, the rat of an ex-boyfriend that he was, or my parents had been alive, they could have advised me.
 The last thing I wanted was to throw my inheritance away.
 The advance the publisher had paid for my first book wasn't enough on its own to sit back and enjoy life.
 And future royalties weren't guaranteed.
 Even at the asking price, and with a budget for repairs, I would be left with enough invested to keep me in bread and butter until I could write and hopefully sell my next book.
 At least that was the plan.
 Temptation hung in the air just to say 'yes' and to start the adventure.
 The skeptic in me, told me to take a step back.

 "I need another look around on my own.
 It's a big decision."

 "Fine, I understand.
 I'll wait in my car.
 Just remember, I can arrange for a home inspection report before you make an offer.
 That way, you'll know the cost of the repairs before you settle on a final bid, not to mention that it will give comfort knowing that it's structurally sound."